How to create 1D and Linear Barcodes

 GS1-Databar Example Output

-EAN-13 is the standard retail barcode used worldwide to identify consumer products—one of the most widely used barcode formats.
+EAN-13 is the standard retail barcode used worldwide for consumer products—one of the most widely used formats.
+For retail applications, explore how to customize barcode styling to match brand requirements.

-Product Code: Assigned by the manufacturer to the specific item.
+Product Code: Assigned by manufacturer to specific item.

-Check Digit (Last Digit): A single digit calculated from the first 12 using a Modulo 10 algorithm.
-It ensures the scanner reads the barcode correctly.
+Check Digit (Last Digit): Calculated from first 12 using Modulo 10 algorithm.
+Ensures accurate scanner reading.

-To generate an EAN-13 barcode, pass BarcodeEncoding.EAN13 as the second parameter when using Create.
-Here's the example code for it.
+To generate EAN-13, pass BarcodeEncoding.EAN13 as the second parameter when using Create:

 :path=/static-assets/barcode/content-code-examples/how-to/create-ean13-barcode.cs